 You see a person tell another a tall tale, suddenly he winks at you, signaling that he wants you to not say anything or go along with the gag.
-Winking then becomes a part of deception and the person who does this is a trouble maker.
+Winking then becomes a part of the deception and the person who does this is a troublemaker.
 Again it is repeated that the fool who talks too much will come to ruin.
 The combination leads to the question: Which is worse a person who slyly causes problems for many people or the person who destroys himself with his own words?

 Since we are talking about words, Solomon notes that words from the mouth of a righteous person are like a spring bringing life to many.
 But the wicked’s mouth brings forth words concealing violence leading to the harm of many.
 It might not be easily noticeable, but it is there.
-Where Proverbs 10:6 focused on the response to a person’s words, this verse focuses on how word affect others.
+Where Proverbs 10:6 focused on the response to a person’s words, this verse focuses on how words affect others.